Proper Posture Guide: How to Stand and Sit Correctly

 • Proper ergonomic setup of your workspace supports natural spinal alignment

-Once your shoulders are properly positioned, gently push your chest out—not in an exaggerated military stance, but just enough to open your ribcage and create space for proper breathing.
-Your arms should hang naturally at the sides of your thighs, with your palms facing forward or slightly inward.
+Once your shoulders are set, gently push your chest forward.
+Not like you’re showing off, just enough to open up the front of your ribcage.
+Your arms should hang naturally at the sides of your thighs, with palms facing forward or slightly inward.
+This palm position helps keep your shoulders in the right spot.

 1. Ground yourself: Stand with feet hip-width apart, weight evenly distributed and slightly favoring your heels